-- GHC is now capable of deriving more instances - More refinement of the -XTypeInType (page 352) story and improvements in type error messages. - Further improvements in code generation - · Many, many bug fixes.
+- GHC is now capable of deriving more instances - More refinement of the -XTypeInType (page 354) story and improvements in type error messages. - Further improvements in code generation - Incorporation of library changes including the Phase 2 of the Semigroup-Monoid Proposal - · A variety of Windows compatibility improvements - Many, many bug fixes.